NEWS & NOTEWORTHY INFORMATION

 As for payment, I'll not charge you for my time, but you'll need to cover postage both ways.
 I do not expect any payment unless I incur material/consumable costs in the process of sorting out your knife.

-To contact me just e-mail me on paulakafrenchy at talktalk dot net and please make sure you put 'Frenchy's Website Communication' in the subject line or your e-mail will end up in the waste bin!
-I don't take shortcuts when dealing with you, so I expect you to reciprocate accordingly when dealing with me.
+To contact me just e-mail me on paul + aka + frenchy at talktalk dot net and please make sure you put 'Frenchy's Website Communication' in the subject line or your e-mail will end up in the waste bin!
+I don't take shortcuts when dealing and/or being of service to you.
+Therefore, it's only fair that you too ought to reciprocate accordingly when dealing with me.

 Knife sharpening etc. - Can I help?